rabelais88/docker-full-stack/readme.md

   - use backtick (&#96;) instead of ordinary single quote(') in `services.${APP}.deploy.labels`. *GoLang* has problem with reading single quoted strings.
   - `traefik` service must be designated as *swarm manager node*.
   - `driver:overlay` network is used for reaching separate nodes on different network. it may be not necessary, but can be used for scaling up in the future.
+- it's always safer to provide secrets in files rather than using environment variables, as everything is wrapped inside container. environment variables can leak to other containers in certain situations. be aware of it.
+- check volume when db authentication doesn't work. the authentcation data is created in the pilot run.
+- any volumes that are not *bind-mount* are PERSISTENT!
+- `node` caveats:
+  - `services.${APP}.secrets` encoding is always `ascii`, like it or not. if the secret is provided in `utf8`, `mongodb` would reject the authentication, although the text itself seems the same to human eyes.

 ## 내가 배운 것들
 - `nginx/proxy` 사용시 특이사항: